w3f/polkadot-validator-setup/ansible/README.md

 ansible-playbook main.yml
 ```

-Pass on the `--ask-become` flag so Ansible asks you for the sudo password for the corresponding `ansible_user` for each host, if that's required.
+If required, pass on the `--ask-become` flag so Ansible asks you for the sudo password for the corresponding `ansible_user` of each host.
 The Playbook can be executed over and over again without causing issues on the targeted hosts.

 Additional Playbooks are provided besides `main.yml`, but those are outside the scope of this guide.